11 Days Scenic Kathmandu Nagarkot Lhasa Paro Thimphu Tour

 Day 8: Arrival in Paro and Get Transferred to Thimpu (2300m) (2hrs’drive)

 Welcome to Bhutan, the land of the “thunder Dragon”.
 We’re sure you must get amazed at the stunning vista of majestic Himalayas, esp. the lofty Mt.
 Jumolhari and Jichu Drake Peaks during your flight from Kathmandu.
 However, they are only a small appetizer.
-Upon your arrival in Paro internatonal airport, our Bhutan guide and driver will be expecting you and later transfer you to your hotel.
+Upon your arrival in Paro internatonal airport, our Bhutan guide and driver will meet you at the airport.

 In the evening, we will head to Thimphu, the capital of Bhutan and spend the night there.